-The sensitivities identified above do not risk the validity of the Group as a going concern even before applying the mitigating actions set out below.
-Also, we have considered a plausible combination of the sensitivities happening concurrently where the validity remains protected.
-Even in the implausible scenario of all the sensitivities happening simultaneously we still have liquidity and covenant headroom.
+The downside sensitivities identified do not risk the validity of the Group as a going concern even before applying the mitigating actions considered below.
+We have also considered a plausible combination of the sensitivities happening concurrently where the validity remains protected.
+Even in the unlikely scenario of all the sensitivities happening simultaneously we still have liquidity and covenant headroom over the Going concern period.